 Venus flytrap cultivars with special traits—like large traps (D.M.
 B52 or D.M.
 DX CL) or unique traps (D.M.
 Wacky Traps, D.M.
 Korean Melody Shark)—are all clones of the very first plant that exhibited the characteristics these cultivars are known for.

-For example, SD Kronos is bred by Stephen Doonan, Trev’s Dracula is bred by Trev Cox, and the GJ cultivars like GJ Maratchi, GJ Bloody Nurse, and GJ Hellcat are all bred by Green Jaws, a nursery in Germany owned by Matze.
+As another example, SD Kronos is bred by Stephen Doonan, Trev’s Dracula is bred by Trev Cox, and the GJ cultivars like GJ Maratchi, GJ Bloody Nurse, and GJ Rose are all bred by Green Jaws, a nursery in Germany owned by Matze.
 These cultivars are quite rare and are more expensive than others.

 Some cultivars are registered with the International Carnivorous Plant Society and are internationally recognized.
 However, we have some cultivars are only found in the Philippines, like beginner-friendly D.M.
 Sinagtala and D.M.
 Shenron with its dragon scale-like leaves, which are both created by Rain Tolentino of Venus Flytrap Store Philippines.

 D.M.
 Sinagtala, an awesome beginner Venus flytrap